CodyNicholson/Backend_Development_Notes/The_Complete_ASP.NET_MVC_5_Course/3_Working_With_Data/codeFirstMigrations.md

 }
 ```

 Now that we have added this DbSet we can recreate our migration by going to the package manager console and running "add-migration InitialModel -force".
-Since we alreeady have a migration called InitialModel and we want to overwrite it, we use the "-force" flag.
+Since we already have a migration called InitialModel and we want to overwrite it, we use the "-force" flag.

 Now if you go back to the class that was generated for the migration in the Migrations folder you will see: